learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 You will be able to:

-- Learn about experiments, outcomes, and event space
-- Understand probability through relative frequency
-- Learn about the probability axioms
+* Calculate probabilities by using relative frequency of outcomes to event space
-- Learn about the addition law of probability
+* Use Python to demonstrate the axioms of probability
-- Learn that when each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space

 ##  Sample space, event space and the law of relative frequency